-Professor Hugh Durrant-Whyte is an expert in robotics, automation, machine and deep learning as well as data science.
-He’s one of the early pioneers of simultaneous localisation and mapping (SLAM) and led the Rio Tinto Centre for Mining Automation helping implement autonomous mining trucks used by Rio Tinto.
+Professor Hugh Durrant-Whyte is an expert in robotics, automation, machine, and deep learning as well as data science.
+He is one of the early pioneers of simultaneous localisation and mapping (SLAM), and led the Rio Tinto Centre for Mining Automation, helping implement autonomous mining trucks used by Rio Tinto.

-During his career, Hugh has worked with many major companies – including Telstra, Patrick Stevedores and BAE Systems – on delivering and implementing robotics and machine-learning technology.
-He has published more than 350 research papers, graduated more than 70 PhD students and won numerous awards for his work.
+During his career, Hugh has worked with many major companies such as Telstra, Patrick Stevedores, and BAE Systems, to implement and deliver robotics and machine learning technology.
+He has published more than 350 research papers, graduated more than 70 PhD students, and won numerous awards for his work.